paulrisk3/picam-motion-detection/README.md

 ## Getting Started
 This script will probably run comfortably on a Pi 4 but would likely strain a Pi 3.
 I've got it running in Ubuntu 20.04 on a dual-core, hyper-threaded i3-2120 @ 3.30GHz with 12GB DDR3 RAM at about 30% CPU utilization and 2 GB of RAM.

 Update - This does not actually run all that well on Raspberry Pi OS on Pi 4.
 I don't know why, at the moment.
 But it runs on Ubuntu.
 I'm going to leave it at that, for now.
+This code also runs just fine on Windows.
+The instructions to install OpenCV on Windows are a little different.
+I'll track that down.

 ### Prerequisites
 sudo apt install python3-opencv